xDoplear/Meshtastic-With-Sensors/README.md

          - Set timeout to 1
          - Change the "Serial mode" setting to TEXTMSG

-  For the Sensor Receiver Heltec, you can import the same "ASF config" file but change the following settings:
+  For the Sensor Receiver Heltec, you can import the same "All Sensor Final Config" file but change the following settings:
   1. Under "Device", change role to CLIENT_MUTE
   2. Under "Serial", change baud rate to 115200